Azure-Samples/azure-search-power-skills/Vector/EmbeddingGenerator/README.md

 # HuggingFace Embeddings Generator

 This custom skill enables generation of vector embeddings for text content which might be created/ingested as part of the Azure Cognitive Search pipeline, utilizing the [HuggingFace all-MiniLM-L6-v2 model](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
+This model returns embeddings with 384 dimensions.
+This endpoint can also be used as [a custom query vectorizer](https://learn.microsoft.com/azure/search/vector-search-how-to-configure-vectorizer) for this model.

 If you need your data to be chunked before being embedded by this custom skill, consider using the built in [SplitSkill](https://learn.microsoft.com/azure/search/cognitive-search-skill-textsplit).
 If you are interested in generating embeddings using the [Azure OpenAI service](https://learn.microsoft.com/azure/cognitive-services/openai/), please see the built in [AzureOpenAIEmbeddingSkill](https://learn.microsoft.com/azure/search/cognitive-search-skill-azure-openai-embedding).